MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/gm-connectedness.md

 #### Create goals across teams or departments

-Managers can coordinate and assign liaison roles to communicate across teams and with other departments to help avoid isolation and ensure information flow.
+You can coordinate and assign liaison roles to communicate across teams and with other departments to help avoid isolation and ensure information flow.
 For example, the following are a few goals for improving customer satisfaction:

 * Identify a cross-team goal of improving customer satisfaction.
 * Identify the groups that should be involved, such as Support, Services, and Engineering.